office design trends 2019

 The benefits of incorporating biophilic design into workplaces include reduced stress, increased creativity and acoustics.
 Many of the main exhibitors in workplace design included planting in their showrooms.

-- Decrease in blood pressure, heart rate and the stress hormone
+- A decrease in blood pressure, heart rate and the stress hormone

 - An increase in self-esteem and mood